Rohithmarktricks/DDPG_Continuous_Control/README.md

 # DDPG_Continuous_Control

-## Actor-Critic Policy Gradient Network agent for controlling the Robotic Hand movement in UnityML agent.
+## Deep Deterministic Policy Gradient Network agent for controlling the Robotic Hand movement in UnityML agent.

 A  simple project to show how to implement an actor-critic policy gradient network agetn using Python, PyTorch, and a ML-Agents environment.
 This project has been done as a part of Udacity Nanodegree in Deep Reinforcement Learning (DRL).